 Since the Kaluga sturgeon is so large, it’s not shocking to discover that its eggs are on the bigger side as well.
-For the connoisseur who believes that bigger is always better, they’ll instantly have something to love about Kaluga.
+For the connoisseur who believes that bigger is always better, they’ll instantly have something to love about Kaluga's large pearly grains.

 This is also the perfect caviar for people who like the texture of firm, well-formed beads.
-Kaluga enthusiasts tend to prefer the semi-tough exterior of this caviar and enjoy the classic bursting sensation of each individual pearl in the mouth.
+Kaluga enthusiasts tend to prefer the semi-tough exterior of this caviar and enjoy the classic burst of the sea through each individual pearl in the roof of your mouth and tongue.
 This is on the other end of the spectrum from the melty, soft caviar that doesn’t deliver as much pop.

 Those two factors alone – size and texture – make this a caviar experience unlike any other.

-The color of this caviar is not otherworldly compared to other heavy hitters like Beluga or Ossetra, but it does have some unique hues that you won’t find elsewhere.
-The main color is a glossy grey, but you will find flecks of dark brown and even olive green.
+The color of this caviar is not otherworldly compared to other heavy hitters like Beluga sturgeon caviar or Ossetra, but it does have some unique hues that you won’t find elsewhere.
+The main color is glossy grey-black pearls, but you will find flecks of dark brown, amber, and even olive green.

 As far as flavor goes, you won’t get much fishiness from Kaluga at all, which is every connoisseur’s dream.
-Instead, expect a very buttery and earthy taste with just a hint of salt.
+Instead, expect a very earth and buttery taste with just a hint of salt and a nutty flavor.
 Unlike lower quality caviars, you’ll only find Kaluga in the “malossol” style, indicating minimal salt content.

 You don’t need to be a caviar expert to realize that Kaluga is big, bold, and most of all – rich.
 This is truly a next-level caviar variety that you’ve got to try at least once.